 For kids, a back-to-school survival kit filled with school supplies is a surefire way to put smiles on the faces of new classmates.
 Make the small kit by using a pencil case or goody bag, and throw in some pencils, pens, paperclips, and a few candy treats.

 There are many other unique gift ideas for teachers and classmates that start the school year off right.
-Take a look at these gifts for teachers and let us know your favorite DIY and personalized gifts you have made for the classroom.
+Take a look at these gifts for teachers and let us know your favorite Teachers Day gifts, DIY gifts and personalized gifts you have made for the classroom.